kamarajugadda-pavan-kumar/polynomialAi/README.md

 # Uploading , viewing and sharing files in Google Drive using google drive API

 The project was developed usign MVC (Models, controllers, views) architecture.
+The technologies used are Node.js, express.js, EJS, MongoDB, google Drive API.

-npm packages used in the project include
+## npm packages used in the project include
 1. axios __1.1.3__ (_axios is used to make http calls_)
 2. connect-mongo __4.6.0__ (_utility that enables us to store the session created in mongoDB_)
 3. dotenv __16.0.3__ (_enables to read the environment varibales _)